maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

 ## Strings and Runes

 - String is a built-in data type
-- Supports Unicode: We can put any unicode characters in strings
+- Supports Unicode - We can put any unicode characters in strings
 - Zero-Value is `""`
 - Default Type is `string`
 - **Strings are immutable**